1ea, 3 lbs Sample Bag of Perfect Mix, 100% Hickory, Apple Mash, 100% Black Cherry and Longhorn Blend

 Our Awesome 100% Hickory in a 3 lbs bag.
 Give it a try and see if you like it!
 Our Hickory is made of Hickory, NEVER any oak or alder fillers, 100% Hickory wood and nothing else.

-100% BLACK CHERRY is our newest and ending the year as the new popular pellet.
+100% BLACK CHERRY in a 3lb bag we need not say more!!!
 Again, never any oak or alder as an added filler.

 Our 100% BLACK CHERRY works on all meats and foods but really seems to shine on pork, pulled, chops, roast or bacon!
 You cant go wrong.